argoproj/argo-workflows/docs/multi-cluster.md

 ## Scaling

-Workflow controllers running multi-cluster workflows will open an additional
+Workflow controllers running multi-cluster workflows will open additional connections for each cluster.

 ## Labels